Kitty Toll has a proven track record supporting our area.

 Our 7th Generation Family Farm

-Sustainable Budgeting – As a member of the House Appropriations Committee
+Sustainable Budgeting – As Chair of the House Appropriations Committee

 - Worked to create a framework for sustainable budgeting;